mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/DeveloperSurveyResults2015.md

 * Algorithms with exec functions that are far too large (many people highlighed this)
 * Faster local builds (many people requested this)
 * Faster unit test suites
-* Larger list of historic PR pacakges.
+* Larger list of historic PR packages.
 Really slows testing down when you have to build and package everything.
 Should keep packages until the PR is closed.
 * More build servers.
 * Properly isolating modules and tests so they can be run without  the rest of the code base.
 This is the soft-link issue.
 * Developers forget to clang-format and then load the build servers when they fix it.
 Slows everything down.